 What it does

-ITP is an advanced ADS-B In application that allows ITP-equipped aircraft to fly more often at optimal or less turbulent flight levels during oceanic flights.
+ITP is an ADS-B In application that allows ITP-equipped aircraft that desire flight level changes in procedural airspace to achieve these changes on a more frequent basis.
+This results in aircraft flying more often at optimal or less turbulent flight levels during oceanic flights.

 - Improved fuel economy